Gokul-P47/PieQ_Employee_Attendance/README.md

 # PieQ_Employee_Attendance

 <pre>
-1.Create a data class and store employee details with :
+1.Create a data class (Employee) and store employee details with :
         *id
-        *first & last name
+        *firstName & lastName
-        *Role
+        *role

-2.Store list of employee object
+2.Store list of employee object  as EmployeeList

-3.Create check-in list for validation
+3.Create CheckInlist for validation

-4.create validate function with:
+4.create CheckIn function with:
       parameters(id,values of checkinlist)
       conditions :
                     if given id matches the available employee's id